ethercreative/BetterImages/README.md

 * Applies a 9-cell convolution matrix where center pixel has the weight $amount and others weight of 1.0.
 * The result is normalized by dividing the sum with $amount + 8.0 (sum of the matrix).
-* Any float is accepted, large value (in practice: 2048 or more) = no change
+* Any float is accepted, large values (in practice: 2048 or more) = no change
 * ```float $amount``` The amount of smoothing